-Domain Standards for Mathematical Content Aligned Components of Eureka Math Operations Cluster: Represent and solve problems involving addition and subtraction. and Algebraic Thinking 1.OA.1 G1 M1 Topic B: Counting On from Embedded Numbers Use addition and subtraction within 20 to solve word problems involving situations of G1 M1 Topic C: Addition Word Problems adding to, taking from, putting together, taking apart, and comparing, with unknowns in all positions, e.g., by using objects, drawings, and equations with a symbol for the unknown number to represent the problem.
+Domain Standards for Mathematical Content Aligned Components of Eureka Math Operations Cluster: Represent and solve problems involving addition and subtraction. volving addition and subtraction. and Algebraic Thinking M.1.1 G1 M1 Topic B: Counting On from Embedded Numbers Use addition and subtraction within 20 to solve word problems involving situations of G1 M1 Topic C: Addition Word Problems adding to, taking from, putting together, taking apart, and comparing, with unknowns in all positions (e.g., by using objects, drawings, and equations with a symbol for the unknown number to represent the problem).
 G1 M1 Lesson 25: Solve add to with change unknown math stories with addition, and relate to subtraction.
 Model with materials, and write corresponding number sentences.
 G1 M1 Topic H: Subtraction Word Problems G1 M2: Introduction to Place Value Through Addition and Subtraction Within 20 G1 M3 Lesson 9: Answer compare with difference unknown problems about lengths of two different objects measured in centimeters.
-G1 M3 Topic D: Data Interpretation G1 M4 Topic E: Varied Problem Types Within 20 G1 M6 Topic A: Comparison Word Problems 1.OA.2 Solve word problems that call for addition of G1 M2 Lesson 1: Solve word problems with three addends, two of which make ten. three whole numbers whose sum is less than or equal to 20, e.g., by using objects, drawings, and equations with a symbol for the unknown G1 M2 Lesson 2: Use the associative and commutative properties to make ten with three addends.
+G1 M3 Topic D: Data Interpretation G1 M4 Topic E: Varied Problem Types Within 20 G1 M6 Topic A: Comparison Word Problems M.1.2 Solve word problems that call for addition of three whole numbers whose sum is less than or equal to 20 (e.g., by using objects, drawings, and equations with a symbol for the unknown number to represent the problem).
+G1 M2 Lesson 1: Solve word problems with three addends, two of which make ten.
+G1 M2 Lesson 2: Use the associative and commutative properties to make ten with three addends.